peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] GetByteString();

-Gets the byte array used in this object, if this object is a byte string, without copying the data to a new one.
-This method's return value can be used to modify the array's contents.
-Note, though, that the array' s length can't be changed.
+Gets the backing byte array used in this CBOR object, if this object is a byte string, without copying the data to a new byte array.
+Any changes in the returned array's contents will be reflected in this CBOR object.
+Note, though, that the array's length can't be changed.

 <b>Return Value:</b>